Bowness-on-Windermere

-Bowness-on-Windermere is a town and former civil parish, now in the parish of Windermere and Bowness, in the Westmorland and Furness district, in the ceremonial county of Cumbria, England.
-It lies next to Lake Windermere and the town of Windermere to the north east and within the Lake District National Park.
-The town was historically part of the county of Westmorland and it also forms an urban area with Windermere.
-The town had a population of 3,814 in the 2011 Census.
+Bowness-on-Windermere is a town in Westmorland and Furness, Cumbria, England beside Windermere, the largest lake in the Lake District.
+It is 7 mi west of Kendal and had a population of 3,814 in the 2011 Census.

+Historically in Westmorland, it was also formerly a civil parish in its own right.
+It now sits in the Windermere and Bowness civil parish alongside Windermere town, with which it forms a continuous urban area.

+The town's economy has long been tied to the lake.
+It was a small fishing village until the growth of tourism during the 19th century, aided by the arrival of the railway.
+Its tourist attractions today, other than the lake, include the World of Beatrix Potter, dedicated to the life of the children's author.

 Toponymy

 'Bowness' (originally 'Bulnes') means " 'the headland where the bull grazes', from OE 'bula', 'bull' and OE 'næss', 'headland', perhaps referring to the keeping of the parish bull."
 The 'on-Windermere' part was added later (found on the Ordnance Survey map of 1899).

 History

 The town's ancient parish church of St Martin was built in 1483 but of an older foundation.
 The former rectory is said to have been built in 1415.

 A grammar school was founded in about 1600.
 A new building was opened in 1836, funded by local landowner John Bolton of Storrs Hall.
 The foundation stone was laid by William Wordsworth.

 During the 19th century, Bowness grew from a small fishing village to a town living almost entirely off tourism and holiday homes.
 It was the centre of the boat-building industry that provided the sailing yachts, rowing boats and steam launches used on the lake.
 A large number of hotels and boarding houses gave employment to the permanent population of the town.
 Queen Adelaide visited Bowness in 1840, staying at the Royal Hotel.
 The arrival of the railway in 1847 in Windermere (the residents of Bowness had opposed a station in their own town) provided much of the momentum for the growth.

 Bowness-on-Windermere became a civil parish in 1894 and an urban district council was formed for the town at the same time.
 In 1905, the council merged with that of Windermere, and the two civil parishes merged on 1 April 1974 under the name of Windermere.
 At the 1951 census (one of the last before the abolition of the parish), Bowness on Windermere had a population of 3345.
 The civil parish of Windermere and Bowness is governed by a town council, Windermere and Bowness Town Council.